withastro/roadmap/proposals/0031-astro-watch-check.md

 # Testing Strategy

-This feature can be unit tested.
-The plan is to launch a process and listen to its `stdout` and `stderr`.

-This will allow to us inspect the output of the process and test with the correct assertions.
+Override the default logger with one that is possible to inspect, listen to the stream of messages emitted by the watcher and make sure that the messages received are correct.

 Although, these kinds of tests are very brittle and unstable, because they require listening to the output of a command, and this command might take a different amount of time based on the OS.